It’s not all about cladding… What property investors need to know

 There is a training program underway to increase the number of qualified professionals by 2,000 by the end of 2021.
 This potential increase in assessors should help to see more transactions of flats in the property market which ultimately helps first-time buyers and those seeking to move up the housing ladder as well as investors.

-The Government has allocated a fund of £1.6bn to tackling the remediation costs; however, it is likely the actual figure needed is likely to be far greater.
+The Government has allocated a further £3.5bn to the existing fund of £1.6bn to tackle the remediation costs for higher-rise buildings; however, it is likely the actual figure needed is likely to be far greater.
 Therefore, early application to the fund by those requiring it is crucial.
+There are also plans for a long-term low-interest financial support scheme for the removal of cladding on buildings between four and six storeys.
 The links below provide the required guidance.

 Guide for responsible entities who can apply for funding to assist with replacing unsafe Aluminium Composite Material (ACM) cladding systems on private residential buildings.